-Information for Employers
+Information for Students and Employers

 At a minimum, employing agencies are expected to provide partial job reassignment, OR flexible scheduling or release time so that students are able to complete field education requirements, either at their place of employment or at an alternate agency.
 They are expected to provide release time or flexible scheduling, including the use of the students' personal time, if necessary, to permit students to attend class.
 Full attendance of all classes is required for credit.

 The Intensive Weekend program contributes to staff development and retention.
 Because students remain in the employ of the agency while in school, they continue to contribute to the work of the agency as they enhance their knowledge base and practice skills.
 In particular, we encourage student involvement in field education projects that contribute to the overall needs and goals of the agency.
 Sometimes, these projects address a gap in service or area that the agency may wish to further develop.
 Overall, the agency, employees, and clients benefit from increased professionalization and the continuity of skilled social service staff.

 Program costs consist of tuition, off-campus and IT fees, and an initial program fee which covers the preparatory program, including the required non-credit course, Writing for Social Workers.
 Students are responsible to obtain books and supplies.